homieiot/convention/extensions/documents/homie_meta_extension.md

 ## Abstract
 This extension defines how to add metadata and tags to devices, nodes and properties.

-Tags are simple annotations that every device, node oder property can have.
+Tags are simple annotations that every device, node or property can have.
 Metadata on the other hand are more complex.
 They allow the definition of multiple *mainkeys* and *mainvalues* for each device, node or property.
 Each main-key-value-pair may have nested sub-key-value-pairs.
 Having metadata might be useful for Homie controllers.